sector3studios/r3e-api/README.md

 ## Prerequisites

 - [RaceRoom Racing Experience][r3e]
-- Any C89-compatible C/C++ compiler should be fine.
-There are project files for Visual Studio 2010 and 2013 in the `build` directory.
+- _(sample-c)_ Any C89-compatible C/C++ compiler should be fine.
+There are
+project files for Visual Studio 2010 and 2013 in the `build` directory.
 You can download the free Community version of Visual Studio 2013 [here][vs2013].
+- _(sample-csharp)_ The sample is targeted towards .NET 4.0, but might work with earlier ones.
+There are build files for Visual Studio 2013 in the `build` directory.

 ## License